How Shady Real Estate Agents Cheat

 Clinching the Deal

 Eventually, you will get an offer for the house - or auction day will arrive, and someone will bid.

 Thanks to the agent, it's quite likely the offer or bid will be lower than you expect.
 When he presents it to you, you're quite likely to say so - to which the agent will reply, "oh yes, but do bear in mind that buyers have all been put off by the lack of sunlight (or whatever the problem was)".
 He'll tell you how you can never be sure what a property is worth upfront, but now it's been "tested in the marketplace".

 This is all utter tosh.
 The property hasn't been "tested in the marketplace" at its true value, because the agent has been telling everyone it's worth less than it really is!

 I experienced exactly these techniques when I sold my home following my divorce.
 Years later, I read an expose of real estate training and dirty tricks written by Neil Jenman, who has founded a group of real estate agents committed to ethical selling practices.
 I thoroughly recommend his books to anyone buying or selling property.
-It's worth checking out his website as he offers several free downloads, but the book that helped me most was Real Estate Mistakes.
+The book that helped me most was (both kindle and paperback versions are available).
 The book was written about the Australian real estate market, but it is equally applicable in the USA.
 I would recommend anyone buying or selling a property to buy it.
+Real Estate Mistakes

 I've had several comments from realtors saying "I'm sorry you had a bad experience" and assuring me how wonderful most real estate agents are.
 So I should clarify that this article isn't based on one bad experience.
 Since reading Jenman's books, I've bought and sold several properties and I have come across those same techniques again and again.
 Luckily because of my awareness, I've been able to turn them to my advantage, especially when buying.
 Others are not so lucky.